Skip to main content

 Automating Weekly Reports with OfficeIMO.Excel and GitHub Actions

-A real-world guide to building automated Excel reports in CI/CD using OfficeIMO.Excel and GitHub Actions, complete with YAML workflow and C# code.
+A practical sample showing one way to build automated Excel reports in CI/CD with OfficeIMO.Excel and GitHub Actions.

 Architecture